upendootieno/sirvpy/README.md

 ## Usage:

-SirvPy saves you the pain of dealing with encoding and conversions between different types returned by Sirv upon making API calls.
+SirvPy saves you the pain of dealing with conversions between different types returned by Sirv upon making API calls.

 ### Endpoints: